izadworny/cppTango/CONTRIBUTING.md

 - In most cases the reviewers will want something changed, the assignment will then also change back to the merge request creator to reflect that.
 - Once the requested changes are implemented, the assigment changes back again to the reviewers.

+## Code formatting

+- Our coding style is defined via a .clang-format file in the top level directory.
+  Please configure your editor to use that.
+- The style is checked as part of CI, use `ci/format-code.sh` to format the code.
+- Please refrain from adding "fix formatting" commits as these are in general not necessary and will also not be accepted.